MuhammadSaeedBatikh/kNN-Res_Demo/README.md

 # kNN-Res_Demo
-This is a simple demo for the kNN-RES paper
+This is a simple demo for kNN-Res: Residual Neural Network with kNN-Graph coherence for point cloud registration.